-Amount of insecticide required in kg = $\frac{100 \times \text{area} \times \text{dosage}}{1,000 \times \text{concentration}}$

-Area = total area to be sprayed in m

-Dosage = dose of active ingredient of insecticide in grams to be applied per m

-Concentration = concentration of insecticide expressed as a percentage
+Amount of insecticide required in kg = $\frac{100 \text{ x} \text{ area x} \text{ dosage}}{1,000 \text{ x} \text{ concentration}}$ area = total area to be sprayed in m2 dosage = dose of active ingredient of insecticide in grams to be applied per m^2 concentration = concentration of insecticide expressed as a percentage

-This formula takes account of the fact that in general it takes 40 ml of insecticide solution to cover an area of 1 m properly.
-When the surfaces to be treated are very porous and absorbent, twice that amount may be necessary; this should be taken into account when calculating the amounts needed.
+This formula takes account of the fact that in general it takes 40 ml of insecticide solution to cover an area of 1 m2 properly.
+When the surfaces to be treated are very porous and absorbent, twice that amount may be necessary, and this should be taken into account in calculating the amounts necessary.30

-Box No. 19 gives, as an example, the calculation for the typical prison described in previous chapters, using two different insecticides, different initial concentrations and different dosages.
-When the choice of an insecticide is made, it is important to take these different parameters into consideration because what
+Box No. 23 gives, as an example, the calculation for the typical prison described in previous chapters, with two different insecticides, different initial concentrations and different dosages.
+When the choice of an insecticide is being made, it is important to take these different parameters into consideration, because what counts is the dose per m2, and that is what determines the cost of the operation.
+The cost of deltamethrin per kilogram of active ingredient may appear high, but as the active dose is very low its cost is in fact comparable with that of other insecticides.

-Box No. 19 Calculating the areas to be sprayed and the amounts of insecticide required
+Box No. 23 Calculating the areas to be sprayed and the amounts of insecticide required

-These calculations relate to the prison described in Chapter 1.
-The dimensions of the various cells are as indicated in the plan shown in Figure 3.
+These calculations relate to the prison described previously.
+The dimensions of the various cells are indicated in the plan shown in Figure 3.